 For information on proper disposal of medical sharps, click here.

 If you are interested in composting, click here.

 The City offers a once-per-calendar-year large item pick up for residents with our refuse service.
 Click here for more details.

-If you need a roll-off bin, click here for a list of private haulers and information on permits.
+If you need a roll-off bin, click here for a list of private haulers.